 What positive lifestyle changes have you made?
 This should not surprise you, however the best case outcomes happen to clients who exercise, diet and keep the weight off.

 What are the most recent test results?
 The best life insurance cases that fly through underwriting have recent cardiac studies, the gold standard being a stress echocardiogram completed within the last 18 months.
-Life insurance companies prefer to see resting LVEEF of 55% or higher, great exercise response, METs of 12 – 15 and no evidence of damage to the heart muscle.
+Life insurance companies prefer to see resting LVEF of 55% or higher, great exercise response, METs of 12 – 15 and no evidence of damage to the heart muscle.

-These factors will lead to higher life insurance rates after angioplasty
+These factors will lead to HIGHER life insurance rates after angioplasty

 How long ago was your heart cath?
 We have potential clients who will call us the day after their angioplasty, and this is too soon.
 Underwriters are concerned about the artery closing up again around the stent and this leads to another angioplasty.
-Some estimates have this happening about 20% – 30% of the time within 1 year of the PCI.
+Some estimates have this happening about 20% – 30% of the time within one year of the PCI.

 Therefore, if you are looking for life insurance after a stent, most companies will want to wait for at least 6 months after your procedure.